drbean/curriculum/writing/study/slides.md

 # Teaching yourself--a project

+## Homework: essay about studying for the exam

+Studying: the difference between passing and failing the exams in Week 18

+You are doing exams from Monday to Saturday

+Write 100 words in 2 parts about studying (but not for Dr Bean's writing exam):

+### Introduction

+Write about

+- how languages are learned and how to teach yourself
+- the coming exams and exam preparation
+- the goal of your study
+- 2 questions you cannot answer now, but which you hope you can answer after the exams

+### Method

+Say

+- what you are going to do between now and the exams from Monday to Saturday to prepare

 ## Homework: IMRAD essay about language exam preparation with a study buddy (100 words)

 5-minute activity with a study buddy: the difference between passing and failing the exam